pmsaue0/oh-my-zsh-settings/README.md

 ```
 curl -L https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh | sh
 ```
-( 2 ) cd to wherever you have cloned this oh-my-zsh-settings repo
+( 2 ) Clone or download my settings repo, then cd to wherever you have cloned this oh-my-zsh-settings repo

 ( 3 ) copy the .zshrc and .zsh-theme files to your home dir with these commands
 ```